Safety, Policy and Procedures

 Even though this communication policy is the operative principle, parents/guardians may still gain access to their son or daughter’s records.
 FERPA states that parents/guardians may have access to the record of a student who is currently claimed as a dependent for income tax purposes.
 However, out of respect for the student, we encourage parents/guardians to request access to those records and statements through their son or daughter who would then authorize the release of the requested information.
 Access to online records as well as authorization for the college to speak with individuals other than the student will be granted if a student completes the appropriate web form through their MMC Connect account.
 Click here for instructions for granting access and accessing student information online.

-We strongly encourage families to keep an open line of communication with their son or daughter.
+We strongly encourage families to keep an open line of communication with their child.
 In addition, because information is available to College personnel that may not have been disclosed to a parent/guardian by the student, we also request that parents/guardians cooperate with the College in the adherence to College policies and procedures, as we must adhere to federal regulations.
 Should you have questions, the following staff members have been designated to assist you.

 For Academic Information